MicroEJ/docs/Tutorials/tutorialUnderstandMicroEJFirmwareBuild.rst

     MicroEJ Firmware.

-* A MicroEJ Platform consists of the aggregation of both a MicroEJ Architecture and a BSP with C toolchain.
+* A MicroEJ Platform consists of the aggregation of both a MicroEJ Architecture and a BSP with a C toolchain.

   * Changing either the MicroEJ Architecture or the C toolchain results in a change of the MicroEJ Platform.